 If you can’t find a good role model, be one!

 We have developed these weekends to address the confidence issues we see in many women aspiring to become mountain bike leaders but uncertain of their ability to transition from mountain bike rider to mountain bike leader.
-They do not replace Level 2 training, they simply offer the opportunity to explore and build confidence, encouraging you to take that next step to becoming a Mountain Bike Leader.
+They do not replace Level 2 training (or Level 3 training for Rider2Leader Ranks it Up), they simply offer the opportunity to explore and build confidence, encouraging you to take that next step to becoming a Mountain Bike Leader.